+Transmittal Memorandum iv

 STANDARD OF PRACTICE

-Section 1.
-Purpose, Scope, Cross References, and Effective Date 1.1 Purpose 1.2 Scope 1 1 1
+1. Purpose, Scope, Cross References, and Effective Date 1

+1.1 Purpose 1

+1.2 Scope 1

-1.3 Cross References 1.4 Effective Date 2 2
+1.3 Cross References 2

 1.4 Effective Date 2

 Section 2.
 Definitions 2

-2.1 Assumption Format 2
+2.1 Assumption Format

-2.2 Assumption Universe 3
+2.2 Assumption Universe 2 3 3 3

 2.3 Demographic Assumptions 3

 2.4 Measurement Date 3

-2.5 Measurement Period 2 3 3 3 3 3 3 3
+2.5 Measurement Period 3

-2.6 Prescribed Assumption or Method Set by Another Party
+2.6 Prescribed Assumption or Method Set by Another Party 3

 2.7 Prescribed Assumption or Method Set by Law 3

 Section 3.
 Analysis of Issues and Recommended Practices 3

 3.1 Overview 3

 3.2 Types of Demographic Assumptions 4

 3.3 Demographic Assumption Selection Process 4

-3.3.1 Identify the Types of Assumptions 4
+3.1 Identify the Types of Assumptions 4

-3.3.2 Consider the Relevant Assumption Universe 5
+3.2 Consider the Relevant Assumption Universe 5

-3.3.3 Consider the Assumption Format 5
+3.3 Consider Assumption Formats 5

-3.3.4 Select the Specific Assumptions 6
+3.4 Select the Specific Assumptions 6

-3.3.5 Select a Reasonable Assumption 7
+3.5 Select a Reasonable Assumption 7

 3.4 Range of Reasonable Assumptions 7

 3.5 Specific Considerations 7

-3.5.1 Retirement 7
+5.1 Retirement 7

-3.5.2 Termination of Employment 8
+3.: 5.2 Termination of Employment 8

-3.5.3 Mortality and Mortality Improvement 8
+5.3 Mortality and Mortality Improvement 8

-3.5.4 Disability and Disability Recovery 9
+5.4 Disability and Disability Recovery 9

-3.5.5 Optional Form of Benefit Assumption 9
+5.5 Optional Form of Benefit Assumption 9

 3.6 Other Demographic Assumptions 9

-3.6.1 Administrative Expenses Charged to the Plan 10
+6.1 Administrative Expenses Charged to the Plan 10

-3.6.2 Household Composition 10
+6.2 Household Composition 10

-3.6.3 Marriage, Divorce, and Remarriage 10
+6.3 Marriage, Divorce, and Remarriage 10

-3.6.4 Open Group 10
+6.4 Open Group 10

-3.6.5 Hours of Service 10
+6.5 Hours of Service 10

-3.6.6 Transfers and Return to Employment 10
+6.6 Transfers and Return to Employment 10

 3.6.7 Missing or Incomplete Data 10

-3.7 C Consistency among Demographic Assumptions Selected by the Actuary for a
+3.7 Consistency among Demographic Assumptions Selected by the Actuary for a

-Р Particular Measurement 11
+Particular Measurement 11

-3.8 P Prescribed Assumptions 11
+3.8 Prescribed Assumptions 11

-3.9 R Reviewing Assumptions 11
+3.9 Reviewing Assumptions 11

-3.10 C Other Considerations 11
+3.10 Other Considerations 11

-3.10.1 Adverse Deviation or Plan Provisions That Are Difficult to Measure 11
+3.10.1 Adverse Deviation or Plan Provisions That Are Difficult to Measure 12

 3.10.2 Materiality 12

 3.10.3 Cost of Using Refined Assumptions 12

 3.10.4 Combined Effect of Assumptions 12

 3.10.5 Changes in Circumstances 12

 3.10.6 Views of Experts 12

 Section 4.
 Communications and Disclosures 13

-4.1 C Communications 13
+4.1 Communications 13

 4.1.1 Assumptions Used 13

 4.1.2 Rationale for Assumptions 13

 4.1.3 Changes in Assumptions 13

 4.1.4 Changes in Circumstances 14

-4.2 D Disclosure about Prescribed Assumptions or Methods 14
+4.2 Disclosure about Prescribed Assumptions or Methods 14

-Additional Disclosures 14
+4.3 Additional Disclosures 14

-4.4 C Confidential Information 14
+4.4 Confidential Information 15

+APPENDIX

+Appendix-Comments on the First Exposure Draft and Responses 16

-September 2013
+September 2014

-- TO: Members of Actuarial Organizations Governed by the Standards of Practice of the Actuarial Standards Board and Other Persons Interested in the Selection of Demographic and Other Noneconomic Assumptions for Measuring Pension Obligations - FROM: Actuarial Standards Board (ASB) - SUBJ: Proposed Revision of Actuarial Standard of Practice (ASOP) No. 35
+TO: Members of Actuarial Organizations Governed by the Standards of Practice of the

+Actuarial Standards Board and Other Persons Interested in the Selection of Demographic and Other Noneconomic Assumptions for Measuring Pension

+Obligations

+FROM: Actuarial Standards Board (ASB)

+SUBJ: Actuarial Standard of Practice (ASOP) No. 35

-This document is an exposure draft of a proposed revision of ASOP No. 35, Selection of Demographic and Other Noneconomic Assumptions for Measuring Pension Obligations.
+This document contains the final version of a revision of ASOP No. 35, Selection of Demographic and Other Noneconomic Assumptions for Measuring Pension Obligations.